dancenguyen/humanitarian-tweet-classification/README.md

 ##  Introduction
 ### Problem Inspiration:
 During humanitarian crises, social media platforms become critical communication channels; however, the sheer volume of posts makes it nearly impossible to manually identify which messages signal genuine emergencies.
-This project explores automated classification of disaster-related tweets across 10 humanitarian categories, ranging from rescue requests to infrastructure damage.
+This project explores automated classification of disaster-related tweets across 10 categories, ranging from rescue requests to infrastructure damage.
 The goal is to build a system that not only classifies tweets accurately but knows when it is uncertain: flagging ambiguous predictions for human review rather than forcing a confident answer.

 ### Datasets:
 This project uses the Humaid dataset from ..., containing 42K labelled English tweets across 10 humanitarian categories: